emisaacson/EffectFramework/README.md

 EffectFramework v0.0.1
 ====================
-EffectFramework is a very simple data framework for storing records to a database using a flexible EAV schema.
+EffectFramework is a simple data framework for storing records to a database using a flexible EAV schema.
 It's primarily a tool for an open-schema application but it maintains some important relational features.
 It's other main feature is effective dating fields are first class citizens in this model so it's particularly useful for applications that require a flexible field structure as well as being able to easily reconstruct a record